tom-mi/iBrew/README.md

 ### Domoticz Bridge
-Bridge between iKettle 2.0 and domoticz.
+Bridge between iKettle 2.0 and [Domoticz](http://domoticz.com).
 Its auto-creates 4 devices in domoticz, if not yet created.
 Monitors the kettle and update the domoticz devices accordingly.

   *  Water Temperature in ºC (temperature device)
   *  Water Height (custom device)